Kate Middleton News: Kate ‘Taking The Reins,’ Honors London Attack Victims

 — PoetInTheCorner (@DarkCornerPoet) March 22, 2017

-On Wednesday, Khalid Masood drove his car into several pedestrians on London’s historic Westminster Bridge before stabbing a police officer outside the parliament buildings.
+On Wednesday, Khalid Masood drove his car into several pedestrians on London’s historic Westminster Bridge before stabbing a police officer outside of the parliament buildings.
 Another police officer shot Masood, fatally wounding him before he could attack anyone else.

 In the wake of the attacks, security is on high alert, and it would have been understandable if Kate had kept to the safety of Kensington Palace.
 However, members of the royal family are made of sterner stuff than that, and the Mirror reports that Kate Middleton was on duty with her usual aplomb and grace.